idealo/mongodb-benchmarking/README.md

 - `timestamp`: random date from the last two years
 - `views`, `comments`, `likes`, `shares`: numeric counters for simulated engagement

-This generator is used in the `"insertdoc"` and `"finddoc"` operations and enables benchmarking scenarios that are closer to real-world usage patterns while maintaining reproducibility.
+This generator is used in the `"insertDoc"` and `"findDoc"` operations and enables benchmarking scenarios that are closer to real-world usage patterns while maintaining reproducibility.

 ## Query Generator

-To support realistic **read benchmarks**, the suite includes a `QueryGenerator` used in the `finddoc` operation.
+To support realistic **read benchmarks**, the suite includes a `QueryGenerator` used in the `findDoc` operation.
 Instead of issuing uniform or synthetic queries, this generator produces a variety of randomized but meaningful MongoDB filters that reflect real-world use cases.

 Each query is randomly selected from a set of common patterns: